Localfailure581/Localfailure581/README.md

 Hi there! 👋
 I'm LocalFailure581, a software developer with a passion for building software applications and networking.
-I specialize in JavaScript, Python, and looking to learn fullstack soon, I'm always eager to learn new technologies.
+I specialize in JavaScript, Python, and looking to learn HTML soon, I'm always eager to learn new technologies.

 🔭 I’m currently working on...
 A simple gambling bot which you can find on my page